CrisisFACTS

 Many pieces of information posted during a disaster are not essential for responders or disaster-response managers.
 To make these needs explicit, we have made a list of general and disaster-specific queries/”user profiles”, available here.
 These queries capture a responder might consider important, such as the following:

-2022 Task – Fact Extraction for Downstream Summarization
+2023 Tasks – Fact Extraction for Downstream Summarization

-The 2022 track will have a single fact-extraction task, where systems consume a multi-stream dataset for a given disaster, broken into disaster-day pairs.
+As in 2022, the main 2023 task focuses on fact extraction, where systems consume a multi-stream dataset for a given disaster, broken into disaster-day pairs.
 From this stream, the system should produce a minimally redundant list of atomic facts, with importance scores denoting how critical the fact is for responders.
 CrisisFACTS organizers will aggregate these facts into daily summaries for these disasters, along the following lines:

 Example ConOps

-Fig 0.
+Fig 1.
 ConOps/High-Level System Overview

 System Input